 Most importantly, an employment contract should outline how much notice an employee needs to provide the employer if they wish to terminate their contract.
 It should also outline how this notice should be provided.
 This is also called discharging a contract.

 Similarly, an employment contract should include information about when the employer can dismiss an employee, and how they should do so.
+(An employment termination agreement template can help with this process).

 10. The jurisdiction the contract is governed by